mparsley1/eo-docs/README.md

 ## Sentinel Hub

-[Sentinel Hub](https://www.sentinel-hub.com/) is a multi-spectral and multi-temporal big data satellite imagery service.
+[Sentinel Hub](https://www.sentinel-hub.com/) is a multi-spectral and multi-temporal, big data, satellite imagery service.
 It is used in the EO Service for accessing and processing Copernicus (and other) data.

 Processed satellite imagery is accessed via APIs for the requested AOI and time range,